PinewoodPip/epip/docs/index.md

 Epip makes dozens of other UI changes to improve your experience.
 You can read about the rest of them [here](Features/UI.md).

-// TODO add some cool screenshot, mb a collage?

 ### Hotbar
 Epip offers a heavily improved Hotbar UI, featuring multiple bars, custom "action" buttons in the bottom left, and numerous functions to make hotbar management easier.